mattsrc/opentx-lua-rssi-histogram/README.md

 no indication that the second plane is marginal.
 The histogram makes it very easy to see the problem in the field by glancing at the graph between flights.

-As far as experiements, here are a few examples:
+As far as experiments, here are a few examples:

 * Does it matter if I put my radio antenna sideways verses straight up?
 * I'm going to try moving my receiver antennas, is it helping?
 * Do I get a better signal if I fly on the other end of the field?
 * I suspect that flying with dew on the grass is affecting my signal.
 Is it true?

 Just about anything you might want to try, you can quickly get feedback in the field, then do followup as needed via Companion software at home.

-The intent of the graph is not to replace your need of logging data but to tighen the feedback loop for field experiments, make them more convienent, and make protential problems more discoverable in their early stages.
+The intent of the graph is not to replace your need of logging data but to tighten the feedback loop for field experiments, make them more convenient, and make potential problems more discoverable in their early stages.

 ## How To Install